Close

 Expensive

-Cost is perhaps the number one reason for phasing out copper networks.
+Cost is another key driver for customers to move away from copper POTS lines.
 Maintaining copper plants to support POTS lines is costly for service providers, and these costs are passed along to customers.
-For a business, POTS lines can cost hundreds of dollars per month.
-Considering that there are millions of business POTS lines currently in use, this change could amount to huge savings for businesses across every industry.
+For a business, POTS lines can cost over a thousand dollars per month in some parts of the country.
+Considering that millions of business POTS lines are currently in use; this change could amount to huge savings for businesses across every industry.

 Environmental Factors

-Since the copper network has been around for many years, POTS lines are susceptible to disruptions, such as moisture, natural disasters, theft and so forth.
+In addition to higher prices, environmental factors are also critical.
+Since the copper network has been around for many years, POTS lines are susceptible to disruptions, such as moisture, natural disasters, and theft.
 When a copper phone line is down, it stays down until repaired.
-Repairing that line is cost-prohibitive due to time and the resources it takes to do so.

 Lack of Monitoring Abilities

-Monitoring a physical infrastructure like POTS lines is difficult, and it means operators don’t immediately know if a line is broken or even where the issue is located.
-Compare this with a digital network that offers comprehensive monitoring and complete control.
-With POTS replacement solutions, visibility into device usage, connectivity and performance are readily monitored.
+Digital communication solutions offer greater monitoring capabilities compared to analog phone lines.
+Monitoring a physical infrastructure like POTS lines is difficult, which can lead to delays in identifying issues and failures with a line.
+A digital managed network offers comprehensive monitoring and control.
+With POTS replacement solutions, visibility into device usage, connectivity, and performance are readily monitored.

 Digital Transformation

-The biggest drawback of POTS lines is their limited ability to support multiple voice and data applications.
+Copper-based POTS lines are limited in their ability to support multiple voice and data applications.
 This severely limits their use in a world where multi-channel communications using video and digital data are commonplace.
-Newer technologies are more efficient and flexible and include features and capabilities that POTS simply don’t have.
+Newer technologies are more efficient and flexible with features and capabilities that copper-based POTS simply cannot match—making the transition away from copper-based POTS lines a part of a broader digital transformation.

 The Impact of POTS Lines Going Away

-As with any big change, the effects will continue to be felt across the country.
-Here are some of the ways POTS lines going away affect businesses.
+As with any big change, the effects of the decision will continue to be felt across the country.
+Here are some ways the FCC POTS line sunset will affect businesses.

 Increased POTS Line Costs for Customers

-The most immediate effect of retiring copper-based POTS lines is that it will increase costs for those still using them.
-Month-to-month rates for POTS lines have skyrocketed in the last eight years for TDM services.
-In some states, business POTS lines alone cost over $1,400.
-Ultimately, subscribers who insist on staying with POTS services will see their bills trend higher.
+The most immediate effect of retiring copper-based POTS lines is increasing costs for lines still in use.
+Month-to-month rates for POTS lines have skyrocketed in the last eight years.
+In some states, business POTS lines alone cost over $1,500 per month.
+Ultimately, subscribers who insist on staying with POTS services will continue to see their bills trend higher.

 Decreased Service of Existing POTS Lines

-As carriers abandon their POTS lines and turn their attention elsewhere, you can expect Service Level Agreements on POTS to decrease or be eliminated entirely.
-This could translate to longer installation and repair times.
-Voice quality could also suffer as carriers dedicate less time and effort to maintenance.
+As carriers retire their copper POTS lines and turn their attention elsewhere, Service Level Agreements on POTS are disappearing.
+This translates to longer installation and repair times.
+Voice quality can also suffer as carriers dedicate less time and effort to maintenance.

 Product Withdrawals